Watch our calendar and the Spirited Times for more information about these opportunities.

 Book Study Groups

 A variety of book study groups are offered throughout the year.
-Check our calendar and click on the ones that interest you for ordering information and contact information, or click here for an overview of this season's book study groups.
+Check our calendar and click on the ones that interest you for ordering information and contact information.

 A series of classes designed for adults who wish to explore what it means to be a Christian in the Episcopal tradition.
 It is ideal for those who would like to engage their faith more fully, deepen their understanding of the Episcopal Church, or who are seeking to be confirmed or received into the Church.
-All are welcome!
-Please let Rev. Terri know if you are interested in an Inquirer's Class.
-An Inquirer's Class is planned for Sunday mornings between services, October 15 to November 5.
-Check our calendar for details.
+If you are interested in an Inquirers' Class, please contact Rev. Terri at for more information.

 Emmaus Campus Ministry

 Emmaus Campus Ministry at the University of Montana offers a variety of worship services, dinners, discussions, service opportunities, and fun activities to university students and young adults to engage young adults to find their place and passion in life.
 All perspectives are welcomed!
 Emmaus Campus Ministry is an open and empowering ministry sponsored by the Evangelical Lutheran Church of America (ELCA) in partnership with the Episcopal Church and the United Church of Christ and is welcoming of all!
 Led by Pastor John Lund and located at 538 University Avenue; phone 396-4974.
-You can read their recent newsletter by clicking on "News" near the top of this page.
+You can read their recent newsletter here.
 Check the Emmaus website for a full schedule of all their activities: www.ecmum.org.